wbingli/geekdict/README.md

 Geek Dict
 ---------
-A command line tool for translation.
+A command line tool for English-Chinese translation.

 Install
 -------